The Yellow Monkey: 2016–present: The Reformation

 All four members of The Yellow Monkey contributed to the March 2023 single "Bye-Bye Show" by the idol group Bish.
 Yoshii wrote and produced the song, while the other three perform on the track.
 In October 2023, Yoshii revealed that he had three surgeries to remove what were believed to be polyps from his throat between February and October 2022.
 After further testing, he was diagnosed with early stage laryngeal cancer, treated and deemed cancer free by the beginning of 2023.
 The Yellow Monkey released the song "Hotel Neutrino" digitally on January 1, 2024, followed by "Shine On" on April 3.
 They held their first concert in three years at the Tokyo Dome on April 27, and released their eleventh studio album Sparkle X on May 29.
 On October 15, the group began their first large-scale hall tour in 25 years.
 Continuing into 2025 and consisting of 30 concerts, the tour was divided into four "blocks"; the first and second featured songs from Jaguar Hard Pain 1944–1994 and Smile, respectively, to commemorate each album's 30th anniversary, the third ended with their first concert at NHK Hall in 27 years, while the final block ended on June 13, 2025.
-The Yellow Monkey's 26th single, "Cat City", will be released on July 9 and was written to be the theme song of the Night of the Living Cat anime adaptation.
-They will perform with B'z at their Unite #02 event at K-Arena Yokohama on June 21, and at the 2025 Lunatic Fest, hosted by Luna Sea at Makuhari Messe in November.
+The Yellow Monkey's 26th single, "Cat City", was released on July 9 and was written to be the theme song of the Night of the Living Cat anime adaptation.
+They then performed with B'z at their Unite #02 event at K-Arena Yokohama on June 21, and at the 2025 Lunatic Fest, hosted by Luna Sea at Makuhari Messe in November.

 Musical style

 Yū Aoki of M-ON!
 Music wrote that The Yellow Monkey's sound is based in glam rock and hard rock.
 Rockin'Ons Tomoki Takahashi noted that while all four members originated in the 1980s' Japanese metal scene, their sound blends elements of David Bowie, T. Rex, Lou Reed, and the New York Dolls.
 This comparison continues in their use of fashion and makeup, giving them a prominent visual image.
 However, Aoki wrote that, despite this Western influence, The Yellow Monkey consciously uses uniquely Japanese expressions via melody, lyrics, and themes.
 Aoki also noted how the band has many instances of eros and decadent concepts in their works, particularly early in their career.
+Vocalist Yoshii, the principal songwriter in The Yellow Monkey, cites Keisuke Kuwata, vocalist and principal songwriter of Southern All Stars, as a huge influence on his lyrics, including the use of sexual expressions.
 Takahashi wrote that the decadent aesthetics and worldview remain at the core of the band, as does a deep musicality.